trizoza/nextjs-domain-lander/README.md

-# Dynamic landing page for all your unused domains
+# Single landing page for all your unused domains

-## Features:
+## Features

-1. Super fast, server side rendered domain landing page written in [NextJS](https://nextjs.org/), optimized for desktops and mobile screens
+1. Super fast, server side rendered domain landing page written in [NextJS](https://nextjs.org/)
+2. Optimized for desktops and mobile screens
-2. It uses request headers to automatically populate domain name, therefore can be reused for unlimited number of domains under one project
+3. It uses request headers to automatically populate domain name, therefore can be reused for unlimited number of domains under one project
-3. It uses `COFFEE_URL` environment variable to allow setting your own buy me a coffee link without touching the code (or alternatively fork it and overwrite `export const COFFEE_URL` in [constants.ts](https://github.com/trizoza/nextjs-domain-lander/blob/main/app/constants.ts) file)
+4. It uses `COFFEE_URL` environment variable to allow setting your own buy me a coffee link without touching the code (or alternatively fork it and overwrite `export const COFFEE_URL` in [constants.ts](https://github.com/trizoza/nextjs-domain-lander/blob/main/app/constants.ts) file)

 ## How does it look?